'St. Nicholas Day' Luncheon

-The annual ‘St. Nicholas Day’ Luncheon sponsored by the Parish Council will be held today following the Divine Liturgy.
-The cost is $15.00.
-Everyone is encouraged to attend.
+The annual 'St. Nicholas Day' Luncheon will be held today following the Divine Liturgy.
+The meal is $15.00.
+Everyone is encouraged to join in fellowship in honor of our patrol saint.

 Services This Week

-The Nativity Fast is a period of abstinence and penance practiced by the Eastern Orthodox, in preparation for the Nativity of Christ.
+We are presently in the Nativity Fast, a period of abstinence and penance practiced by the Eastern Orthodox, in preparation for the Nativity of Christ.
 The fast is a more relaxed fast with fish, oil and wine allowed until December 10th.
+PLEASE DO NOT SERVE MEAT DURING THE COFFEE HOUR.

-Choir practice is held Wednesdays evenings at 7:00 p.m.
+Choir practices are held on Wednesday evenings at 7:00 p.m.

 Please be reminded that out of respect for what goes on during the Divine Liturgy, there are certain time when not to enter the Nave.
 These times are: 1) between the readings of the Epistle and Gospel; 2) when the priest censes the icons and the congregation; and 3) whenever the priest faces the congregation to bless them.
 When entering the Nave, please enter by the side aisles and not by the middle isle.
 Stanchions will be placed by the Narthex door in order to prevent anyone from entering the Nave at inappropriate time.
 When the Parish Council Members ask that no one enter at a particular time, please heed their request.
 It is disruptive to the other worshipers when someone enters the Nave at an inappropriate time.
 Everyone’s cooperation is appreciated.